deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

 $$

 one might want to estimate the number of elements in $$ A $$, $$ B $$, or $$ A \cup B $$ that are involved in a successful match.
-Done naively, this involves calculating an expectation that is as complex to calculate as calculating the [PMF](https://en.wikipedia.org/wiki/Probability_mass_function) of the [Poisson binomial distribution]({% post_url 2015-08-09-poisson-binomial-distribution %}).
+Done naïvely, this involves calculating an expectation that is as complex to calculate as calculating the [PMF](https://en.wikipedia.org/wiki/Probability_mass_function) of the [Poisson binomial distribution]({% post_url 2015-08-09-poisson-binomial-distribution %}).
 We can sum
 $$ \text{ops}(n,k) $$, from the previous post [Poisson binomial distribution]({% post_url 2015-08-09-poisson-binomial-distribution %}),